-We know just how hectic your life as a physician can be.
-So when you finally do get a bit a free time to yourself, we can appreciate why you continue to push off getting your financial house in order.
-You know it's essential, but you can't get yourself to invest the time it will take to get there.
+We know just how hectic your life as a physician can be, which makes it incredibly difficult to complete a financial checklist for physicians, even if you know how important it is.
+So when you finally do get a bit of free time to yourself, we can appreciate why you continue to push off getting your financial house in order.
+You know it’s essential, but you can’t get yourself to invest the time it will take to get there.

 One of the things that might be holding you back is not knowing where to start.
 With so many areas to cover, it can be incredibly overwhelming — and that can prevent you from getting the motivation to start.

 In this post, we will lay out a clear checklist you can follow to help get your financial house in order.
 It would be impossible to cover everything in this shortlist, but it should get you headed in the right direction.
 It is also worth noting that you do not need to follow this checklist in this particular order.
 There are absolutely certain areas of greater importance that deserve more focus upfront, but these priorities will vary from person to person.